FluroAsh/pokemon-marketplace/README.md

   secret_key: 'sk_test_4eC39HqLyjWDarjtT1zdp7dc' # example key
 ```

-You can get an API key by registering with [Stripe](https://stripe.com/en-au) and accessing the developers section in their dashboard under 'API keys'.
+You can get an API key by registering with [Stripe](https://stripe.com/en-au) and accessing the developers section in their dashboard under `API keys`.

 The `stripe.rb` intializer file is already set up to look for this key in the credentials file.